-The Rhine-Main Neuroscience Network is a strategic alliance of the Johannes Gutenberg University Mainz, the Goethe University Frankfurt, and the Max Planck Institutes in the Neurosciences.
+The Rhine-Main Neuroscience Network is a strategic alliance of the Johannes Gutenberg University Mainz, the Goethe University Frankfurt, the Technische Universität Darmstadt, and the Max Planck Institutes in the Neurosciences.

 Important Structural Features of rmn²

 - New Bioscience campus Riedberg in Niederursel (Biocenter of the Goethe University, MPIs for Brain Research and Biophysics)

 - Focus Program Translational Neuroscience Mainz (FTN).
 Offers lab space (ca. 4000 m2) for neuroscience research on University Campus (2015/16) including young investigators and senior groups (ca. 1500 m2)